recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout-guide-adyen-components.md

 ---
-title: 'Third-party checkout guide: Adyen components'
+title: 'Third-party checkout guide: Adyen Web Components'
 excerpt: >-
   A step-by-step reference for wiring up Adyen Web Components to Recurly via the V3 API and Recurly.js, enabling you to accept cards, wallets, and other